ExitValue.ai

 Founder-as-technician.
 If the owner is still the senior engineer answering tier-3 escalations, the buyer is paying for an asset that walks out at close.
 Practices with a real service-delivery manager and documented escalation paths trade meaningfully higher.

 Client concentration.
-Top 3 clients above 25% of revenue is a yellow flag.
+Top 3 clients above a percent-of-revenue figure is a yellow flag.
 Above 40% and buyers either kill the deal or apply a 1-2 turn discount with significant escrow.

 Hardware reseller revenue.If 30%+ of revenue is pass-through hardware sales, the buyer strips that revenue out of the multiple calculation entirely — they're only paying for managed-services EBITDA.
 Make sure your books separate the two cleanly.